Supermagnum/Sleipnir/README.md

 rotary encoder,on/off switch and a 4 port active usb hub with connectors in the front.
 It also has a metal box.
 It does not have the possibillities for detachment so it is not so attractive for car burglars.
-USB hub with 6 ports for under the dashboard modules.
+USB hub with 3 ports for under the dashboard modules.
 A 12V to 5 V converter is also needed,this can be on board if a PCB is made.
+Suitable microphone for hands free phone calls.

 Rasberry Pi B+ or better.
 USB sound card for voice directions from navigation software.